Location: Palm Springs

 Palm Springs House

-While being site specific, the home’s dramatic roof form takes cues from Palm Springs’ “Desert Modernism” architectural tradition.
-It’s simple butterfly form and folded shapes and large overhangs protect the the interior from harsh sun and express the spirit and optimism of this community in the desert.
+The home’s dramatic roof form takes cues from Palm Springs’ “Desert Modernism” architectural tradition.
+At the rear, it is a dramatic butterfly form that folds and transforms into a shallow gable roof form in the front.
+The folded shapes and large overhangs protect the interior from harsh sun and express the spirit and optimism of this modernist community in the desert.

-The house is planned to be “net-zero,” generating as much power as it consumes. to minimize energy consumption. the walls and roofs are highly insulated while large overhangs and vertical fins protect the south, west and east facing openings.
-Also, a 15 kwh solar array will fit discretely on the south facing roof slope.
-DNM Architecture performs energy use simulations and compliance calculations in-house during the design process to insure immediate feedback and better decisions for both architectural design and energy savings.
+The house is planned to be “net-zero,” generating as much power as it consumes.
+In order minimize energy consumption, the walls and roofs are highly insulated while large overhangs and vertical fins protect the south, west and east facing openings.
+A large 15 kwh solar array will fit discreetly on the south facing roof slope.
+The all-electric project will use energy efficient heat pumps for HVAC and hot water.